1 Kings 8

 27But will God indeed dwell on the earth? behold, the heaven and heaven of heavens cannot contain thee; how much less this house that I have builded?

 Here is Solomon's greatest theological insight.
 He has just built the most magnificent Temple on earth.
 But in this moment of dedication, he asks a question that relativizes all he has built: "Will God indeed dwell on the earth?
 Behold, the heaven and heaven of heavens cannot contain thee; how much less this house that I have builded?"
 The vastness of the universe cannot contain God.
 The highest heaven cannot hold Him.
-And yet - He chooses to dwell in this house.
-Not because the house is adequate to contain Him, but because He chooses to make His presence manifest here.
-The house does not contain God; God chooses to be found in the house.
+And yet - He chooses to dwell in this house, choosing to make His presence manifest here by His own will.

-28Yet have thou respect unto the prayer of thy servant, and to his supplication, O Lord my God, to hearken unto the cry and to the prayer, which thy servant prayeth before thee this day: 29That thine eyes may be open toward this house night and day, even toward the place of which thou hast said, My name shall be there: that thou mayest hearken unto the prayer which thy servant shall make toward this place.
+28Yet have thou respect unto the prayer of thy servant, and to his supplication, O LORD my God, to hearken unto the cry and to the prayer, which thy servant prayeth before thee to day: 29That thine eyes may be open toward this house night and day, even toward the place of which thou hast said, My name shall be there: that thou mayest hearken unto the prayer which thy servant shall make toward this place.
 30And hearken thou to the supplication of thy servant, and of thy people Israel, when they shall pray toward this place: and hear thou in heaven thy dwelling place: and when thou hearest, forgive.

 Solomon asks God to keep His eyes open toward the Temple "night and day."
 He asks God to hear the prayers made toward this place.
 And he adds the key understanding: "hear thou in heaven thy dwelling place" - God's true dwelling place is heaven.
 The Temple is a place where prayers are made, a place where God has said His name shall be.
 But God dwells in heaven.
 This house is where the people turn when they cry out.
 This is where God has chosen to be found.